Ashfaqqqqq/selenium-pageobject-java-sample/README.md

 Screenshot implementation and more.

 ##Reporting
-As reporting project uses Allure.
+As reporting project uses Allure..

 **In order to run the project simple execute**
 `mvn test`